gdusbabek/genassist/README.md

 ## Currently working on...

-* eye candy
-  * underlay or color oppositing for eye candy text.
+* sqlite3 integration.
+For real though, use a wrapper that will be easy to plug in something else.
+* deeper integration into last.fm, spotify, rdio, etc.
 * play now
 * prettier cookie page
 * uncaught exception
-* deeper integration into last.fm, spotify, rdio, etc.

 ## If you get bored...

-* a page that fetches images while you have music playing.
 * sanity tests for staging and production deploys.
 * region support for rdio.
 * easy deployment to a new server.